 We all know red wine should be served warmer than white wine, but did you know there are recommended temperature ranges for each variety?
 For optimum enjoyment, here are the storage temperatures you should be aiming for:

 - Sparkling wine and Champagne: 7.2–8.5ºC / 45–47ºF

 What is the best wine cooler?

-To recap, the best wine cooler is the Hoover HWC 150 which has ample capacity for a medium to large household – so great if you like to entertain, too.
+To recap, the best wine cooler is the Haier HWS42GDAU1, which has two temperature zones and ample capacity for a medium to large household – so great if you like to entertain, too.
 It has everything we are looking for (apart from the wine included...) which looks great and isn't too pricey, either.

 It comes with handy smart features to help you look after your wine remotely, and offers plenty of tips and advice on wine pairing, via the app.

 - You've reached the end of the page.
 Jump back to the top ^